bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # precache flag of &lt;bes action&gt; : boolean

-In the Take Action&amp;gt; Execution tab, there is an option that allows the client to start Action downloads before all the constraints are met.
+In the Take Action&lt; Execution tab, there is an option that allows the client to start Action downloads before all the constraints are met.
 This inspector returns `True` if that option is selected.

 # reapplication interval of &lt;bes action&gt; : time interval